 - Missing 50 amp plug option

 The noise level of this little generator has been reported to sound like a lawnmower, which may mean a grumpy neighbor or two.
-But the larger capacity and dual fuel options of the generator may spell perfection for you and your needs!
+But the larger capacity and dual fuel options of the generator may spell perfect for you and your needs!
+It might just be a good idea to only use this generator at a friendly time of day to avoid upsetting fellow RVers.

 It does not include a 50 amp plug option, which means you will most likely need a 30 amp adapter.
 You may also consider your needs given this outlet option; are you expecting to need the maximum amount of power offered by this generator?